Knowledge of the Holocaust in Nazi Germany and German-occupied Europe: Understanding the implications of deportation

 A report from Minden in December 1941 outlined how Jews were being deported to Warsaw in cattle cars, and, upon arrival, worked in factories, whilst the old and sick were shot.
-SD reports in April 1942 also outline how the Sicherheitspolizei were tasked with exterminating the Jewish in German-occupied territories, where victims would dig their own graves before being shot.
+SD reports in April 1942 also outline how the Sicherheitspolizei were tasked with exterminating the Jews in German-occupied territories, where victims would dig their own graves before being shot.
 This information reached the Erfurt area of Germany.
 Kershaw also explores the accessibility of this information by referencing diaries of German people.
 German people who travelled for work were more likely able to access information on mass shootings.
 Karl Duerckefaelden's brother-in-law, who travelled to Dnieper, spoke to him of informants who had seen mass shootings first-hand.
-One informant spoke of the mass shooting of 118 Jews no longer fit for work and two different mass burials of 50,000 and 80,000 Jews on the trip home.
+One informant spoke of the mass shooting of 118 Jews no longer fit for work, and two different mass burials of 50,000 and 80,000 Jews on the trip home.
 Another trip involved interaction with people on the front who stated that all the Jews in Ukraine were dead.